-But the mountains have had still another effect on the history of the State.
-They isolated California for a hundred years after civilized man began to live there and tame the desert.
-In the early days of its settlement California's growth was only slightly influenced by that of other states.
-She grew according to her own special pattern-and that has been compounded of Spanish, Mexican, Yankee, western pioneer and oriental influence.
+The mountains have had still another effect on the history of the State.
+They isolated California from the rest of the country and in the early days of its settlement California's growth was only slightly influenced by that of other states.
+She grew according to a pattern-compounded of Spanish, Mexican, Yankee, western pioneer and oriental influence.

-Consequently, California is different in her way of life.
+Consequently, California is different.
 People there are full of hope and energy.
-You feel that this is really a new land.
+You feel that it is really a new land.
 It is not built upon the ruins of some past civilization.
-There never was a civilization there before, but there is one there now and there's going to be a great one in the future.
-You see promises of it on every hand-
+There never was a civilization here before, but there is one here now and there is going to be a greater one in the future.
+You see promises of it on every hand-from the fabulous bridges arising from San Francisco hills to the mighty aqueducts and power lines leading from Boulder Dam.